codeearn/flux-models-ruby/README.md

 # cobraruby
 implementation of mathematical models in ruby bindings and also as shards for the crystal.
 This repository will be updated regularly for the complete integration.
-Integrating the C++ ruby bindings also for the compiler to work faster.
-All mathematical functions coded for metabolic modelling.
+All mathematical functions coded for metabolic modelling. the reading folder contains the corresponding literature associated with the mathematical functions.

 ```
 def fluxoptimization(inputfilecalc,